drewdeponte/git-ps-book/src/guides/split-a-patch-up.md

 When you save & quit the editor it will run the specified interactive rebase commands.
 In this case pick (meaning keep) the first patch and then stop on the second patch allowing for editing because we specified, `edit`.
-When it does this will drop you back to the console with a message similar to the
+When it does this, it will drop you back to the console with a message similar to the
 following:

 ```